halemiles/halemiles/README.md

 - 👋 Hey, I’m Miles
-- 💖 I’m interested in self hosting and automation and security #teamblue 🟦
+- 💖 I’m interested in self hosting, automation and security #teamblue 🟦
 - 📚 Currently learning playwright and docker swarm
 - 🖥 Check out my portfolio and some of my projects https://mhale.dev
 - 📫 You can reach me at mhale@protonmail.com